 Tips for Flying with a Baby Car Seat

-If you’ve bought an extra seat for your baby and you know your baby will travel best in a car seat, here are some tips to flying with a car seat:
+If you’ve bought an extra seat for your baby and you know your baby will travel best in a car seat, here are some of our top tips for flying with a car seat:

-The best way to find out what you need for your particular airline is to google the airline plus “traveling with children”.
-Most will specify how to ensure your car seat will be approved for air travel.
+The best way to find out what you need for your particular airline is enter the following into Google, “[your airline] traveling with children”.
+For example, “United Airlines traveling with children”.
+Most airline websites will specify how to ensure your child’s car seat will be approved for air travel.

-- Try to board early or if they allow families with small children to board first.
+Try to board the plane early when they allow families with small children to pre-board.
 This will give you more time to install the car seat.
-If you had hoped to keep your baby off the airplane until the end of boarding, then one parent should go on and install the car seat.
+If you had hoped to keep your baby off the airplane until the end of boarding (a good strategy if your baby is fussing), then one parent should pre-board and install the car seat.

-- If you plan to fly with your car seat frequently, consider getting a lightweight travel car seat that is easier to transport.
+If you plan to fly with your car seat frequently, consider getting a lightweight travel car seat that is easier to transport.
+Which lightweight car seat to buy for travel?
+Cosco Scenera Next car seat is the one that’s most recommended because it’s light, gets great ratings, and it’s easy to carry.

 If you aren’t able to get a seat secured, you will need to gate check your car seat.
 Bring a car seat travel bag along in case this happens to protect your car seat when you gate check it.